Common fraud schemes & scams

 By nature, fraud is constantly evolving.
 New scams and patterns evolve as new opportunities emerge and fraudsters find ways around detection and prevention measures, requiring sophisticated fraud analytics to investigate.

-Still, there are known schemes, and many types of fraud occur again and again, across different geographies and types of businesses.
+Still, there are known types of fraudulent behavior, and many types of fraud occur again and again, across different geographies and types of businesses.

-While not an exhaustive list, here are some common fraud schemes that regularly impact both individuals and businesses.
+While not an exhaustive list, this article covers some common fraud schemes that regularly impact businesses, financial institutions, and individuals.

 10 Common fraud schemes